School Psychology Program (PsyD)

 Amanda Tripp Hayes, email@example.com

-Amanda is a 3rd year student in MSPP's School Psychology PsyD program.
+Amanda is a graduate of MSPP's School Psychology PsyD program.
 Amanda has been interested in working with children with developmental delays and learning difficulties since graduating from Middlebury College and then working with children with Autism at the New England Center for Children prior to beginning graduate school.
 She also received her MA/CAGS in School Psychology at MSPP in 2009 and then worked in the Weymouth Public Schools as an elementary school psychologist for two years.
 She is passionate about psychoeducational assessment as well as behavioral and mental health prevention and intervention methods.
+During the School Psychology PsyD program Amanda completed her internship a the Manville School, a special education private school for children with social, emotional, and behavioral challenges located within the Judge Baker's Children Center.
+Amanda is currently completing her Post Doctoral Fellowship at this same location.
+She reports that working with this population of children in a highly structured and therapeutic environment that employs evidence based practices across learning domains has been extremely educational and rewarding.

 Lisa Leboeuf, email@example.com

-Lisa is a second year student in the School Psychology Doctoral Program and a second year practicing school psychologist.
+Lisa is a third year student in the School Psychology Doctoral Program and a practicing school psychologist in the Boston Public School district.
 Lisa has interest in prevention and intervention that strives to improve social and emotional well being in schools.
-She has presented at the National Association of School Psychologists for three years in a row, and continues to be involved in research related to peer acceptance of children with disabilities.
-Previous research includes teacher response to teen dating violence, evaluating PBIS implementation and developing curriculum for motor development in preschool aged children.
+She has presented at the National Association of School Psychologists several times, and continues to be involved in research related to universal screening of children and adolescent's behavioral and mental health.
+Previous research includes teacher response to teen dating violence, peer acceptance of children with disabilities, evaluating PBIS implementation and developing curriculum for motor development in preschool aged children.

 Following the completion of her MA/CAGS program, Lisa's desire to become a great school psychologist had grown into a desire to be an influential leader in the field.
 Lisa decided that MSPP's PsyD Program would prepare her for this, providing the opportunity to be immersed with the practicing scholars at MSPP who are studying and contributing to the most current research available.